Is Texas a Community Property State?

 Many people presume that “equitable” means equal.
 However, an experienced divorce attorney should inform clients that a court may award an uneven distribution based on the spouses’ circumstances.

-Therefore, the financial standing of each party often influences the division of the estate.
+Therefore, each party’s financial standing often influences the estate’s division.

 For example, one spouse may be in a disadvantaged position based on the following criteria:

-Additionally, if one spouse provided for the other spouse as a caretaker throughout the marriage, this also influences an equitable division of property.
+Additionally, if one spouse provides for the other spouse as a caretaker throughout the marriage, this also influences an equitable property division.

 How Are Retirement Assets Divided?